crkershaw/rent-scraping/README.md

 # rent-scraping
-This is a set of scripts for scraping rental data for New York City
+This is a set of scripts for scraping rental data for New York City.
+For any given Spare Room search, the script goes through every page of results and extracts key information about each listing.

+It then uses the Google Maps API to pull longitude and latitude for their postcodes, and uses this to calculate commute time to work in midtown.

+The second script then takes this and performs analysis by neighbourhood

 ## Script 1 - Rent Scraping
 The first script scrapes spare room, using any search URL that you want.